Přelouč: Sights

 The most significant building is the Church of Saint James the Great.
 It was originally built in the Romanesque style.
 After it was damaged by fire in 1641, it was renovated in the Baroque style in 1646.

-A landmark is the Church of the Visitation of the Virgin Mary.
+A cultural landmark is the Church of the Visitation of the Virgin Mary.
 This cemetery church was built in the Baroque style in 1684.
 Its interior is decorated with paintings by Josef Kramolín.

-The former Civil Savings Bank is a Neo-Renaissance building from 1899–1901 and the Neo-Renaissance building of the primary school from 1880–1881 are landmarks of the town square and whole town.
+The former Civil Savings Bank is a Neo-Renaissance building, built in 1899–1901.
+Te Neo-Renaissance building of the primary school was built in 1880–1881.
+They are among the main landmarks of the town square and the whole town.

 The Hydroelectric Power Station on the Elbe has been working since 1924 and is a technical monument.
 It has an installed capacity of 2,340 kW.